ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 encode these values as a two-, four-, or eight-byte variable-length integer.

 ## WT_PADDING Frames

-A WebTransport frame called WT_STREAM is introduced for either endpoint to establish WebTransport streams.
-WT_STREAM frames can be sent on a stream in the
-"idle", "reserved (local)", "open", or "half-closed (remote)" state.

 A WT_PADDING frame (type=0x00) has no semantic value.
 PADDING frames can be used to introduce additional data between other WebTransport frames and can also be